Information to Help Determine What Can and Cannot be Recycled

 What Can I Recycle?

-The ACRC program accepts rigid high-density polyethylene (HDPE) 55-gallon containers and smaller, which previously held products utilized in Crop Protection, specialty pesticides, fertilizers, and other pest control products for professional application.
+The ACRC program accepts rigid high-density polyethylene (HDPE) 55-gallon containers and smaller, which previously held products utilized in agricultural crop protection (pesticides), animal health, specialty pest control, micronutrient, biologicals, fertilizer, and/or adjuvant products for professional application.

 What Happens to the Plastic?